olivierphi/CommonJSForPHP/README.md

 ### require()

 Triggers the resolution of a Module.
 All Modules resolutions are triggered only once, the first time they are requested.
-All subsequent calls to this Module will return the same value, retrieved from an internal cache.
+All subsequent calls to this Module will return the same value, retrieved from an internal data cache.

 They are 3 types of Module resolutions:
 * Modules mapped to a Closure through the ```define()``` function.
 When the required module path matches a previously defined